 “No,” he replied sternly.
 “This is you.“

 “And do you know what THIS is?” he asked, as he used his other hand to repeatedly punch his own arm pressed onto the tabletop.
 This time he didn’t even wait for my response.
 “The kids,” he said.
 “And do you know what happens to the kids if you’re not there?”
-He removed his arm from the table and slow motion punched at air where his arm had just been.
+He removed his arm from the table and slow-motion punched at the air where his arm had just been.